Dr Jonathan Tummons

 Between 2013 and 2016, I acted as co-investigator for "Medical Education in a Digital Age: an institutional ethnography".
 This was a three-year research project led by Professor Anna MacLeod, Dalhousie University, CA, funded by the Canadian Social Sciences and Humanities Research Council ($380,000).
 This project explored the ways in which a medical education curriculum can be delivered on a distributed basis across two campuses using a range of technologies.
 Project details can be viewed at: http://www.mindmeister.com/198971466/project-snapshot-medical-education-in-a-digital-age-an-institutional-ethnography

 I also research and write about professionalism and professional standards in teacher education, with specific reference to the post-compulsory education sector in England.
 This is the focus of a book that I have recently edited.
 My research has recently been featured in a report from the OECD (you can download the OECD report here.)
-In addition, I am a member of the Ofsted Further Education and Skills Research Reference Group, a platform to inform and advise concerning research relevant to the Ofsted inspection framework for the Further Education and Skills sector: you can read the first report from the group here.)
+I am a member of the Ofsted Further Education and Skills Research Reference Group, a platform to inform and advise concerning research relevant to the Ofsted inspection framework for the Further Education and Skills sector: you can read the first report from the group here.)
 I am also a member of the advisory panel for the Ofsted reliability study for assessing the quality of provision within Further Education colleges.

 I am currently teaching postgraduate modules relating to social theory, curriculum theory, and qualitative research methodologies.

 I sit on the organising committee for the Oxford Ethnography and Education conference, and am happy to hear from anyone who is interested in presenting their work there.